The Spirit of the Klan Haunts the 2016 Election

 One such beneficiary was the famously pugilistic evangelist Billy Sunday (1862-1935), one of whose mottoes was “fighting the devil & sin.”

 Once in 1922, Sunday was about to launch into a sermon in Richmond, Indiana (home of Earlham, a Quaker college, and many Quaker Klan members) when, according to the Indianapolis Times, a dozen Klansmen came marching in, “clad in white robes and attended with much mystery.”
-They presented Sunday with a fifty dollar, um, contribution and a letter of endorsement.
-(Sunday did not fight them off.)
+They presented Sunday with a fifty dollar, um, contribution, and a letter of endorsement.
+(Unlike the devil, Sunday did not fight them off.)

 This was no isolated incident; I have found records of the same thing happening in least two midwestern Friends churches, along with many others.